Viladoman/CompileScore/README.md

 ## Running the Test Project

-### Clang
+### Clang + Javascript DataExtractor
 - Install the plugin.
+- Make sure you have node.js installed in your machine.
+- Select 'Open Folder' in VS 2019 to the 'TestProject/ClangJS' folder directy.
+This will open VS and setup using the CMake configuration provided.
+- Compile 'x64-Clang-Debug-Profile' in order to generate the compilation data and see the plugin in action.

+This setup uses the JavaScript DataExporter.
+The configurations provided with the suffix 'Profile' add the *-ftime-trace* flag to clang and extract the data once the build is finished.

+### Clang + C++ DataExtractor
+- Install the plugin.
+- Build the 'DataExtractor/Cpp' project (**x64** & **Release** configuration)
-- Select 'Open Folder' in VS 2019 to the 'TestProject/Clang' folder directy.
+- Select 'Open Folder' in VS 2019 to the 'TestProject/ClangCpp' folder directy.
 This will open VS and setup using the CMake configuration provided.
 - Compile 'x64-Clang-Debug-Profile' in order to generate the compilation data and see the plugin in action.

 This setup uses the JavaScript DataExporter.